2018 Lecture Series

 We believe that herbal medicine is the medicine of the people, and we strive to keep that knowledge accessible and available to all those in need.
 For that reason, classes are set at the lowest price point we can to cover costs and give a small amount of compensation to the visiting herbalists, who are expending money and time to share their knowledge with you.
 For that reason however, we require that you pay in advance to register and hold your seat.
 This payment is non refundable.

-All Classes include two presentations & home made organic lunch for $25pp rEGISTER hERE
+All Classes include the presentation & home made organic lunch (except plant walks)

 3.18.18 Incorporating Herbs into Everyday Life 10:30am-2:30pm

 This class will cover common and inexpensive herbs found in your grocery store, garden, or yard and ways to make them into simple household medicines.